Nepal travel – A complete guide for Nepal visit 2023 and 2024

 The official currency of Nepal is the Nepalese rupee (NPR).
 Its symbol is often displayed as Rs.
 You can find ATMs only in bigger towns and cities.
 Please note that the ATMs of only specific banks like Nabil, Standard Chartered, Investment, and Himalayan accept international cards.

 Make sure you carry sufficient cash to cover your needs when traveling outside of cities like Kathmandu and Pokhara.
-Money exchange facilities are available in Kathmandu valley, Namche, Pokhara, Chitwan (only outside the park).
+Money exchange facilities are available in Kathmandu valley, Namche, Pokhara, and Chitwan (only outside the park).
 In cities, shops might as well accept credit cards, but having cash in hand is more comfortable.

 Before departing on tour, make sure you have enough Nepalese currency to purchase meals and drinks (apart from the meals included in our tour package).